sukjulian/coronary-mesh-convolution/README.md

 ## Network layout
 ![architecture](img/architecture.jpg)
-This repository implements a three-scale mesh convolutional residual neural network with GraphSAGE and FeaSt (unfortunately no gauge-equivariant) convolution.
+This repository implements a three-scale mesh convolutional residual neural network with GraphSAGE, FeaSt and (now also) gauge-equivariant convolution.
 For details refer to our paper ["Mesh convolutional neural networks for wall shear stress estimation in 3D artery models"](https://arxiv.org/abs/2109.04797).

 ## Data